 There you are, quite easy really, but it is amazing how many golfers who have been playing for a few years have yet to become knowledgeable.

-At Broome Manor there are no specific dress rules, most golfers prefer smart/casual wear.
+At Trent Park there are no specific dress rules, most golfers prefer smart/casual wear.
 Players must not dress in a manner which would cause an offence to others.
 Shoes should be suitable for the course (i.e., no stilettos or football boots).
-Clean soft spikes are welcome in the club house and restaurant.
-No metal spikes or dirty shoes please.
+Clean soft spikes are welcome in the clubhouse and restaurant.
+No metal spikes or dirty shoes, please.

 Etiquette and Behaviour